Volkswagen Zwickau-Mosel Plant: History

 Since production began in 1990, around 6 million Volkswagen vehicles have been delivered.
 In 2010, 1,350 vehicles of the VW model series Golf and Passat left the production lines of the Volkswagen plant every day.
 With 250,000 vehicles, 2010 was a record result.
 In addition, there are the bodies for the luxury class vehicles Phaeton and Bentley Continental GT, which are completely painted with special transporters in the "Transparent Factory" Dresden or after Crewe in England.
 Since 2001, around 100,000 bodies have been produced for the Phaeton and Bentley Continental series (50,000 each).
 Since 2017, bodies for the Bentley Bentayga and since 2018 bodies for the Lamborghini Urus have been produced at the Zwickau plant.

-On May 11, 2004, the festive event for the 100th anniversary of the founding of Horch.
+On 11 May 2004 the festive event for the 100th anniversary of the founding of Horch.
 High-ranking persons from politics and economics appreciated the scientific and technical achievements of the car makers from southwest Saxony in their greetings.

-Directly adjacent is also a factory of the supplier GKN Driveline.
+Directly adjacent is also a factory of the supplier GKN Driveline, which operates out of the old VEB Saschenring part of the plant that was constructed in the late 1970 to manufacture Trabants.

-In 2019, the factory was completely converted to the production of electric cars.
+In 2019 the factory was completely converted to the production of electric cars.
 The last internal combustion engine (ICE) vehicle rolled off the Zwickau plant on 26 June 2020.
 The car is a seventh generation Golf R Estate with 2.0-litre petrol engine in Oryx White Pearl Effect.
 It is the 9,512,001th ICE vehicle produced in the plant, effectively ended 116 years of ICE vehicle assembly in Zwickau-Mosel.

+Production of the Audi Q4 e-tron began at the plant in 2021, marking the first time that Audis have been manufactured in Zwickau in the post-war period.